Last updated on February 1st, 2021 at 06:09 pm

 This year alone dozens of cases have occurred dealing with drug testing and marijuana accommodation in the workplace.
 These court decisions serve both to reinforce and sometimes limit drug testing.
 The outcome of Layne v.
 Kanawha County Board of Education in West Virginia provides a valuable lesson for employers dealing with record-high drug use in the workplace.
 A school principal noticed an employee’s behavior and recorded it in a reasonable suspicion observation checklist.
 Her observations included the employee’s glassy eyes, rambling speech, dry mouth, twitchiness, anxiousness, and exaggerated politeness.

 Although the employee provided reasonable alternative explanations for these behaviors, such as general anxiety disorder, the West Virginia Court of Appeals held that the principal had not committed an error in ordering a reasonable suspicion drug test.
 While this seems like a simple “open and shut” case, it provides a clear reminder to both employers and drug testing providers.
-Regular education and training on recognizing the signs of substance abuse makes the difference between a drug testing program that saves money and one that costs money.
+Regular education and training on recognizing the signs of substance abuse make the difference between a drug-testing program that saves money and one that costs money.
 While a checklist may seem like an obvious or simple solution, it is surprising how inconsistently supervisors and managers use them.
 The fact that the principal in this situation used a pre-approved checklist helped make the difference between an “easy” case and one that could have dragged on for months or even years.

 If an employer is educated on the relevant points of today’s most pressing drug issues, is up-to-date on best practices, and ensures that his/her managers and supervisors are too, this trend towards increased drug use can remain manageable.
 Tried and true methods of detection, documentation, and discipline have served to bring down the number of drug users from double digits in the 1980s to a much more manageable number today.
 Even as the trend reversed over the last decade, those same methods are just as valuable today as they were 30 years ago.
 Employers who maintain a drug-free workplace policy that follows state law and implements best-practices can expect safer workplaces, more productive employees, and greater profits.